 Teachers can use this survey system for a variety of purposes over the course of the year: To understand students’ views of their own effort, use of strategies and academic performance in the classroom.
 To develop a system for teaching strategies that help students plan, organize, prioritize, shift flexibly, memorize, and check their work.
 To help teachers understand their students’ perceptions and judgments and to compare their own views with their students’ self-perceptions so that they can reach all their students and teach them to learn how to learn over the course of the school year.

 The complete set of MetaCOG Assessment Surveys is available from ResearchILD for $90.00.
-To purchase the surveys click on the link above to checkout securely through PayPal.
+Click here to purchase securely online.
 To purchase by phone, check or money order please contact us.

 Lynn Meltzer, Ph.D.
 (Editor); With chapters by ResearchILD staff: Bethany Roditi Ph.D., Judi Stein, Kalyani Krishnan, Joan Steinberg and Laura Sales Pollica — Guilford Press, Spring 2007